xwenn/Project8_TrainlyIO/README.md

 1. Enter '1'

    You are now in the Student Menu, and you are asked to enter your Student Id.

-      The student Id is supposed in the range of 241-340 based on the data we generated.For example, your student Id is 251,   and you enter it.
+   The student Id is supposed in the range of 241-340 based on the data we generated.For example, your student Id is 251,</br> and you enter it.

    You wil see a set of options in the Student Menu.

-      (1） Enter 1 if you want to know what courses you are interested in or have paid for.
+   (1）Enter 1 if you want to know what courses you are interested in or have paid for.

-      You will see the information about the courses you have completed, are enrolling and are interested in, including the   course Id, name, primary topic, secondary topic and course rating.
+   You will see the information about the courses you have completed, are enrolling and are interested in, including the</br> course Id, name, primary topic, secondary topic and course rating.

    (2) Enter 2 if you want to search the courses within a keyword.

    You will be asked to enter the keyword you want to search.

        For example, "java" is what you are interested in.
 Then just type "java".

-            You will see all the courses has the keyword "java", including the course name, instructor offering the course, the course rating and total number of course materials.
+       You will see all the courses has the keyword "java", including the course name, instructor offering the course, the</br> course rating and total number of course materials.

       If there is no course with the keyword you enter, it will show “Search returned empty” and return to the student  menu.